gboone/gboone.github.io/pages/about.md

 What: Comedian Marc Maron interviews other artists, and sometimes even politicians.

 Why: We need more honest conversations of mental health in the media.
-Maron's casual interview format always seems to find it's way to a how his guests experience and control depression, additction, and other mental health conditions.
+Maron's casual interview format always seems to find it's way to a how his guests experience and control depression, addiction, and other mental health conditions.

 ### [U Talkin U2 2 Me](http://www.earwolf.com/show/u-talkin-u2-to-me/) (Earwolf)

 What: Adam Scott and Scott Aukerman talk about U2 — their favorite band on the planet — whenever they drop an album (or really whenever they feel like it).

 Why: I like U2 and sometimes need to remind myself how awesome they are.
-Scott and Scott ace it on making U2 funny while honoring their music.
+This podcast is a hilarious look at U2's catalog, one album, show, or interview at a time.